tflosse/Cheat-Sheets/Express-Mongo-Routing.md

 # Express & Mongo Routing

 This is where the Model and Controller parts of MVC come together.
-It is good practice to practice separation of concerns and keep them in separate files for `models` and `controllers`.
+It is good practice to separate concerns and keep them in different files for `models` and `controllers`.
 In short, avoid co-locating different concerns within the design or code.

 ### Connect Express and Mongo